people

 prof_pic.jpg

-layout: about title: about permalink: / #subtitle: Incoming Assistant Professor at the University of Maryland
+layout: about title: about permalink: / #subtitle: Assistant Professor at the University of Maryland

 profile: align: right image: prof_pic.jpg image_circular: false # crops the image to make it circular

-I am an incoming Assistant Professor (beginning August 2025) at the University of Maryland College of Information.
-In the meantime, I am currently a postdoctoral scholar at the University of Chicago Data Science Institute.
+I am an Assistant Professor at the University of Maryland College of Information.
+Previously, I was a postdoctoral scholar at the University of Chicago Data Science Institute.
 I completed my PhD in Information at the University of Michigan School of Information, and hold a BA in Linguistics and MS in Computer Science from Stanford University.

 My research lies at the intersection of language, politics, and computation.
 As an interdisciplinary scholar, I draw from diverse fields including natural language processing (NLP), political communication, sociolinguistics, and psychology.
 I am particularly interested in computationally modeling subtle rhetoric in online political discussions, and understanding the social, political and technological implications of such language.